 Instructions

 - Make the filling.
-In a large skillet over medium high heat, heat the oil.
+In a heavy-bottomed pot or skillet over medium high heat, heat the oil.

-- Add the garlic, basil, oregano, fennel seeds, and ground black pepper and cook, stirring, until fragrant, 1 to 2 minutes.
+- Return the meat to the pot, add the garlic, basil, oregano, and ground black pepper and cook, stirring, until fragrant, 1 to 2 minutes.

-- Add the canned tomatoes, tomato paste, vinegar or juice, and sugar and stir to combine.
+- Add the pasta sauce, tomato paste, juice, and sugar, and stir to combine.
 Break the tomatoes into small chunks using a wooden spoon.

 - Bring to a boil.
-Reduce the heat to medium low and simmer, stirring occasionally, until most of the liquid has evaporated and sauce has thickened, about 30 minutes.
+Reduce the heat to medium low and simmer, stirring occasionally, until most of the liquid has evaporated and sauce has thickened, 20 to 25 minutes.

 - Spread the filling in a tray and let cool, about 30 minutes.
 Divide the filling to roughly 16 equal-sized portions.